-Plitvice Lakes National Park is a mountainous forest reserve and a UNESCO World Heritage Site in central Croatia covering 113.9 square miles.
-This park is beautiful because of its chain of several rivers and 16 stepped turquoise lakes joined by several spectacular waterfalls, all of which sometimes freeze during winter.
-The park has crystal clear waters and a delicate ecosystem that include brown bears, wild cats, eagles, lynxes, owls, turtles, green moss, bacteria and over 75 different endemic plant species.
-From time to time, the sixteen lakes appear to change colors ranging from blue, turquoise, green, and aquamarine.
-There were approximately 1,367,304 visitors to the park in 2015, and yet, since its establishment in the 1940s, most of the ecosystem has remained with no human interference at all.
-For visitors, there are hotels, campsites, and nature trails.
+Plitvice Lakes National Park is a mountainous forest reserve and a UNESCO World Heritage Site in central Croatia.
+It covers a total of 113.9 square miles.
+The parks features 16 turquoise lakes and several spectacular waterfalls, all of which can freeze during winter.
+The park has crystal clear waters and a delicate ecosystem that is home to species such as brown bears, wild cats, eagles, lynxes, owls, and turtles, as well as 75 endemic plant species.

 13. Chefchaouen, Morocco

 Chefchaouen, or Chaouen, is an old city in north Morocco within the Rif mountain valley near the Mediterranean Sea.
 What makes this city amazing is not only its rich history, but also its blue hue.
 The city got its color from Jewish refuges who, in the 1930s, painted the walls and streets blue as a reminder of God’s power.

 12. Banaue Rice Terraces

 The 2,000-year-old Banaue, or Banawe Rice Terraces, have been called the eighth wonder of the world.
 The terraces were carved into the Ifugao mountains complete with an irrigation system that taps water from the adjacent forest.
 Though there is little rice farming on the terraces, tourism is booming as thousands of people come to see the site, as well as interact with the unique Ifugao culture.